 What is a Hybrid Cloud?

-In a stricter definition of hybrid cloud, a service is built from a combination of different clouds that could include both private and public clouds as well as CSPs.
+In a stricter definition of hybrid cloud, it is a service built from a combination of different clouds that could include both private and public clouds as well as CSPs.
 In a three-tier application stack, the presentation service might be on a public cloud, the application service might reside on a managed private cloud, and the database service might reside on-premises.

 Flexibility and agility